pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

         If found, add the file name and the reason to the invalidFileList

-Final stage, after all jobs are complete, is to reconcile the archive with the backup data which, it seems at this pioint is just determining if the backup is 1) consistent (no gaps) 2) can run through PITR (trickier - not sure what this would look like....)
+Final stage, after all jobs are complete, is to reconcile the archive with the backup data which, it seems at this point is just determining if the backup is 1) consistent (no gaps) 2) can run through PITR (trickier - not sure what this would look like....)
 Let's say we have archives such that walList Ranges are: start 000000010000000000000001, stop 000000010000000000000005 start 000000020000000000000005, stop 000000020000000000000006 start 000000030000000000000007, stop 000000030000000000000007

-After all jobs complete: If invalidFileList not NULL (or maybe size > 0) then there is a problem in this range
+After all jobs complete: If invalidFileList not NULL (or maybe size > 0) then there is a problem in this range.
-        PROBLEM: I am generating WAL ranges by timeline so in the above, because we are in a new timeline, it looks like a gap.
-So how would I determine that the following is OK?
-Would MUST use the archive timeline history file to confirm that indeed there are no actual gaps in the WAL
+MUST use the archive timeline history file to confirm that indeed there are no actual gaps in the WAL when timeline switches occurred

         full backup: 20200810-171426F
             wal start/stop: 000000010000000000000002 / 000000010000000000000002